ZAAALJLJ/CODEase/README.md

-# CODEase: Legacy Visual Programming
+# CODEase: Legacy Visual Programming🧩

 ## I. Project Overview
 <p align="justify">A web-based visual programming simulator that allows users to simply create their own programs in the form of  “blocks”.
 Users can interact with these blocks through a drag-and-drop function where they can be placed, connected, and manipulated in order to create a program.
 The entire process of the created program can then be visualized and simulated line-by-line to help users understand how the program works.</p>